Guide / Geology

 What this means for your retaining wall

 - Walls here carry real loads.
 A backyard wall in this metro is often doing slope-stabilization work that would be an engineering project anywhere.
-Pennsylvania's building code recognizes this: any wall over 24 inches supporting a slope, driveway, or structure requires an engineered, PE-stamped design under IRC R404.4.
+Pennsylvania's building code recognizes this: any wall over 24 inches tall supporting a slope, driveway, or structure requires an engineered design under IRC R404.4, sized against water uplift with a 1.5 safety factor against sliding and overturning.
 The permit guide covers the details by municipality.

 - Drainage failures become structural failures.
 Most local wall failures start as water problems.
 The drainage page explains the common setups and fixes.